 As it turned out, not only did my mum decide to come and visit us while we were spending two weeks travelling Japan, but her visit happened to fall on Mother’s Day.
 Anyone would think she’d planned it that way!
 Of course, having not seen her in the best part of a year, we wanted to plan something pretty special, and decided we’d treat her to dinner.

-This is based on our itinerary for Japan, but with some improvements and bits that we missed due to bad weather / jetlag etc. This two week Japan itinerary gives plenty of time to see the highlights in Tokyo, Osaka, Kyoto and Hiroshima as well as some extra day trips to see even more of what Japan has to offer.
-Ideally you’ll be able to spend much longer than this, but this is a great two week outline to help you plan your trip.
+This two week Japan itinerary gives plenty of time to see the highlights in Tokyo, Osaka, Kyoto and Hiroshima as well as some extra day trips to see even more of what Japan has to offer.
+Ideally you’ll be able to spend much longer than this, but this is a great outline for two weeks in Japan to help you plan your trip.

 Japan is well known for its interesting and sometimes unusual culture and our visit didn’t disappoint.
 From a live action robot show to making sushi, and from exploring the ancient temples of Kyoto to hand feeding tame deer in Nara, there are so many things to do it can be hard to work out what to prioritise fitting into your trip.
 If you have a couple of weeks to explore these are our all time top 10 things to do in Japan, that will mean you make the most of your time in this amazing country.